D1zputed/cozycup-cafe-boilerplate/css/README.md

 Our mission extends beyond serving exquisite coffee; it's about crafting an experience that lingers long after the last sip.
 Whether you're a discerning coffee aficionado, a lover of cozy café ambiances, or simply in search of a moment's peace, Espresso Yourself is your sanctuary.

-Join us, and let's embark on a journey of discovery, one cup at a time.
+Join us, and let's embark on a journey of discovery, one cup at a time...
  ***
 # Features
 * This is Home